fotorius/django-image-styles/README.md

 * As shown in the **Rendering images via URL** section, you need to add the `url(r'^image_styles/', include('image_styles.urls')),` path to your root `urls.py` file.
 * To access the image styles admin interface simply go to `http://localhost:8000/image_styles/`.

 If a style is modified in any way, it will be resetted and the new images will be re-rendered when needed.
+The admin site is **only available for staff users**.

 ## Limitations